“An extraordinary true story told by a wonderful writer. I wish I could produce something as moving, engaging and beautiful as this.” Bryony Gordon

 Cole Moreton is a writer and broadcaster exploring who we are and what we believe in.
-He was named Interviewer of the Year at the Press Awards.
+He was named Interviewer of the Year at the Press Awards in 2016.

 His innovative documentary series The Boy Who Gave His Heart Away for Radio 4 was awarded Audio Moment of the Year at the Radio Academy’s Arias awards in October 2016, the British radio industry’s equivalent of an Oscar.
 You can listen again here.

 The Boy Who Gave His Heart Away has just been published as a book by HarperCollins, telling the true story of a modern medical miracle.

 His award-winning portfolio of interviews for Event, the magazine of the Mail on Sunday, includes encounters with Anne Robinson (“I must be worth £50 million …”) Anthony Horowitz (“Idris Elba is too street to play Bond …”) and the late Brian Sewell (“My friends are stealing from me …”).
 Read his A-Z of interviews here.